Lindsey Vonn: 'I'm not going to back down' to online abuse

 In Monday's practice run, however, trolls were the least of the 33-year-old American's worries: with all attention focused on the downhill track at the Jeongseon Alpine Centre in South Korea.

-The four-time world champion took a strategic approach to her training ahead of Wednesday's women's downhill race, which will be Vonn's last chance of Olympic gold.
+The four-time world champion took a strategic approach to her training ahead of Wednesday's women's downhill race, which will probably be Vonn's best chance of Olympic gold in Pyeongchang.

 "I'm not looking to do anything special here in the training runs, I just want to get a feeling for the line," said Vonn, who stressed she hadn't been pushing herself very hard.